Synagogues in Vilnius - what is so confusing about them?

 The Greater synagogue of Vilnius

 If you try to find out more about the Jewish houses of worship in Vilnius today, the first thing you will probably find is the Greater synagogue of Vilnius – a building that could fit around 800 people inside.
 The Greater synagogue was built at the beginning of 17th century and had been the heart of the religious Jewish life until the WW2.
 Unfortunately, it was damaged during the war and was demolished by the Soviets in 1957.
-What you can find now is only this grey-brick school, which was built on the top of the same place where the synagogue used to be.
-There is an information stand reminding about the Greater synagogue of Vilnius in front of the grey-brick building.
-In the ruins of the synagogue, some parts of the interior were found.
-You can observe those parts in the Tolerance Centre of Vilna Gaon Jewish History Museum on Naugarduko street 11.
-Archeological research takes place every summer at the site of the Greater Synagogue of Vilnius.
+What you can find now is only this gray-brick school, which was built on the top of the same place where the synagogue used to be.
+There is an information stand reminding about the Greater synagogue of Vilnius in front of the gray-brick building.
+Few archeological researches have been run at the site and some parts of the interior were found.
+You can see some of these findings in the Tolerance Centre of Vilna Gaon Jewish History Museum on Naugarduko street 10.

 A Soviet primary school in the site of the Great Synagogue of Vilna